History of Gaza: Bronze Age

+Tell es-Sakan and Tell el-Ajjul

-Settlement in the region of Gaza dates back to 3300–3000 BCE at Tell as-Sakan, a site located south of the present-day city, which began as an Ancient Egyptian fortress built in Canaanite territory.
-Tell as-Sakan prospered as Canaanite cities began to trade agricultural goods with the Egyptians.
+Settlement in the region of Gaza dates back to 3300–3000 BCE at Tell es-Sakan – a site located south of the present-day Gaza City – which began as an Ancient Egyptian fortress.
+The archaeologists who excavated Tell es-Sakan, Pierre de Miroschedji and Moain Sadeq, suggest that there were three areas of Egyptian settlement in the region: an area of permanent settlement with Tell es-Sakan as the administrative centre; areas of seasonal occupation extending north up the coast; and the rest of Palestine where Egyptians had trading contact with Canaanites.
+Tell es-Sakan prospered as Canaanite cities began to trade agricultural goods with the Egyptians.
 However, when Egypt's economic interests shifted to the cedar trade with Lebanon, Gaza's role was reduced to that of a port for ships carrying goods and it declined economically.
 The site was virtually abandoned and remained so throughout the Early Bronze Age II.

-Gaza enjoyed demographic and economic growth again when the local Canaanite population began to resettle Tell as-Sakan around 2500, but in 2250, the area experienced a total collapse of civilization and all of the cities in the Gaza region were abandoned by the 23rd century BCE.
+Gaza enjoyed demographic and economic growth again when the local Canaanite population began to resettle Tell es-Sakan around 2500, but in 2250, the area experienced a total collapse of civilization and all of the cities in the Gaza region were abandoned by the 23rd century BCE.
 In its place emerged semi-nomadic cultures with pastoral camps made up of rustic family dwellings which continued to exist throughout the Early Bronze Age IV.
-An urban center known as Tell al-Ajjul began to arise inland along the Wadi Ghazza riverbed.
-During the Middle Bronze Age, Tell as-Sakan was the southernmost locality in Canaanite territory, serving as a fort, and by 1650 BCE, while Egypt was occupied by the Canaanite Hyksos, a second city developed on the ruins of the first Tell as-Sakan.
+An urban center known as Tell el-Ajjul began to arise inland along the Wadi Ghazza riverbed, along with al-Moghraqa which was likely a satellite settlement less than 1 km from Tell el-Ajjul.

+During the Middle Bronze Age, Tell es-Sakan was the southernmost locality in Canaanite territory, serving as a fort, and by 1650 BCE, while Egypt was occupied by the Canaanite Hyksos, a second city developed on the ruins of the first Tell es-Sakan.
 This city was destroyed about a century later, when the Hyksos were routed from Egypt.
-Egypt settled Gaza once again and Tell al-Ajjul rose for the third time in the 15th century BCE.
+Egypt settled Gaza once again and Tell el-Ajjul rose for the third time in the 15th century BCE.
 The city finally ceased to exist in the 14th century, at the end of the Bronze Age.

-Ancient period
+Historical outline

-A city which would become present-day Gaza began to develop on the site of Tell al-Ajjul.
+A city which would develop into Gaza began to emerge on the site of Tell el-Ajjul around the 16th-17th century BCE.
 This city served as Egypt's administrative capital in Canaan, and was the residence of the Egyptian governor of the region.
 A caravan point of strategic importance from the earliest times, it was constantly involved in the wars between Egypt and Syria and the Mesopotamian powers.
 For instance, Egyptian pharaoh Ahmose I completed his victory over the Hyksos by conquering their stronghold Sharuhen near Gaza after a three-year siege.
 In addition, Gaza appeared frequently in Egyptian and Assyrian records.
 Under Tuthmosis III, it is mentioned on the Syrian-Egyptian caravan route and in the Amarna letters as "ḫazzatu".
-However, Gaza was in Egyptian hands for 350 years, until it was settled by the Philistines, a seafaring people with cultural links to the Aegean, in the 12th century BCE, following their defeat against Ramesses III.
-It then became a part of the pentapolis; a league of the Philistines' five most important city-states.
+Gaza was in Egyptian hands for 350 years.